March 22, 2012

 You are the green hill far away outside a city wall

-that we sang about in church every Easter.
+that we sang about at school and church each Easter.

 You tickle childrenís bare toes in summer meadows